blindeveloper/react/components/redux-basics/redux-theoty.md

 no db calls, just calling new value, predicable, not changing value passed to them
 #impure functions
 may call db, may averwrite values to passed to them

+#reduce composition
+when one redusor can call another one. it is better to split reduser lodig to separeta for single risponsability approach